infinispan/python-client/README.md

 This client requires Python 2.6 or higher.

 ## Installation
+### Via distutils
 Installing the python client is a very simple process.
 Once you've downloaded the source bundle for the client, execute the following:

     python setup.py install --record files.txt

+### Via python eggs
+To install the Infinispan python client via a python egg, you can access the PyPI URL directly via:

+    easy_install ...

+Or you can build the egg from the root of the source and install it
+immediately:

+    python setup.py bdist_egg
+    easy_install dist/infinispan-*.egg

 ## Testing the client
 Once you've installed the client, testing it is very easy.
 First of all